CNURobotics/flexbe_turtlesim_demo/README.md

-In addition to the standard FlexBE [flexbe_app](https://github.com/flexbe/flexbe_app) and [flexbe_behavior_engine](https://github.com/flexbe/flexbe_behavior_engine) packages, clone the following repo into your ROS workspace:
+In addition to the standard FlexBE [flexbe_app](https://github.com/flexbe/flexbe_app) and [flexbe_behavior_engine](https://github.com/flexbe/flexbe_behavior_engine) packages, clone this repo into your ROS workspace:

 `git clone https://github.com/flexbe/flexbe_turtlesim_demo.git`

-Make sure that the branches are consistent (e.g. `git checkout ros2-devel`) with the corresponding systems.
+Make sure that the branches are consistent (e.g. `git checkout ros2-devel`) with the FlexBE App and Behavior Engine installations.

 Install any required dependencies.